Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Sequential Exploration and Exploitation for Learning Safely (SEELS)

 Key to this proof are Theorem \ref{thm:conf-sets} and the definition of the reachable sets in \eqref{eq:confidence_tubes}.
 We stress that our safety probability $(1\,{-}\,\delta)$ is independent of the (unknown) time to reach $\Xgoal$, which would not be the case if pointwise chance constraints were used instead of \eqref{eq:joint_chance_constraint}.

-Theorem \ref{thm:probabilistic_feasibility_safety} relies on \ReachOCP eventually becoming feasible.
-If the original problem is feasible with perfect knowledge of the dynamics, we can ensure this assumption holds by guaranteeing that the objective used for \textit{exploration} leads to actions that continually reduce uncertainty in dynamics using conditions on observability and persistence of excitation \cite{Berberich2020Robust, Coulson2018DataEnabledPC, Mania2020}, which are satisfied in practice with full state information, meta-learned features, and long exploration horizons using our information cost.
+To solve \ccocp by satisfying all constraints and reaching $\Xgoal$ with high probability, Theorem \ref{thm:probabilistic_feasibility_safety} relies on \ReachOCP eventually becoming feasible.
+If the original problem is feasible with perfect knowledge of the dynamics, this assumption holds if the objective used for exploration leads to actions that continually reduce uncertainty in dynamics, see \cite{Mania2020}.
+Related conditions on observability and persistence of excitation are available in the literature, see \cite{Berberich2020Robust, Coulson2018DataEnabledPC}.
+With full state information and long exploration horizons using our information cost with Algorithm \ref{alg:explo_reach_algalg}, we observed in our experiments that \ReachOCP eventually becomes feasible if the original problem is truly feasible with perfect knowledge of the dynamics, see Sections \ref{sec:results:sim} and \ref{sec:hardware}.
 In situations where the problem is not feasible in the first place (e.g., an obstacle blocks the only path to $\Xgoal$), our algorithm defaults to exploring within a feasible neighborhood around $\X_0$, in which case the system is guaranteed to satisfy all safety constraints at all times with probability greater than $(1-\delta)$.

-By assuming bounded disturbances $\ep$ and exploiting confidence sets over the model parameters which hold jointly for all times with high probability (Theorem \ref{thm:conf-sets}), we can guarantee the feasibility of \ExploreOCP during exploration.
+By assuming bounded disturbances $\ep_t$ and exploiting confidence sets over the model parameters which hold jointly for all times with high probability (Theorem \ref{thm:conf-sets}), we can guarantee the feasibility of \ExploreOCP during exploration.
 This contrasts with related work in the MPC literature which provides probabilistic recursive feasibility over a finite horizon only \cite{Onoresolvability2012}.
 This aspect is crucial to enable autonomous operation and reliability of the approach.